 How to reach India Gate

 There are regular DTC buses to India Gate from all the major parts of Delhi.
 Another popular and faster way to reach India Gate in Delhi is via metro.
-Central Secretariat Metro Station on the yellow and violet line is the nearest station to the memorial.
+Central Secretariat Metro Station on the yellow and violet line is the nearest metro station to India Gate.
 The station is only 2 km away from India Gate.
-From the station, you can either take an auto-rickshaw or even walk down.
+From there, you can either take an auto-rickshaw or even walk down.

 The distance between Red Fort and India Gate is around 8 km which can be covered within 15 minutes of time.